danmharris/Project-Management-System/README.md

-# COMP3207 Individual Coursework
+# Project Management Application
-## Project Management Application
+## Year 3, Semester 1 Coursework in Cloud Application Development
 This is a serverless application to allow users to create/manage projects.
 The project is built on the Amazon Web Services infrastructure

 ### Specific README files